 Healthy Eating Policy

 As a Primary school we are encouraged by the Department of Education and Skills as well as the Department of Health to promote healthy eating amongst our pupils.
 We are asked to contribute to the realisation of a healthy active population and heightening the awareness of the importance of a healthy lifestyle.
 Recent research has highlighted disturbing trends including an increase in childhood obesity and diabetes.
 Therefore our policy and government guidelines are both timely and critical for the health and development of children.
+Healthy food choices are central to physical wellbeing.
+As a school we recognise the important role wellbeing plays in our pupils’ lives and actively promote wellbeing.

 The aim of this policy is to: